The Idle Class

 The Idle Class is a 1921 American silent comedy film written and directed by Charlie Chaplin for First National Pictures.

-Plot summary
+Plot

-The "Little Tramp" (Charlie Chaplin) heads to a resort for warm weather and golf.
-At the golf course, the Tramp's theft of balls in play causes one golfer (Mack Swain) to mistakenly attack another (John Rand).
-Meanwhile, a neglected wife (Edna Purviance) leaves her wealthy husband (also played by Chaplin) until he gives up drinking.
+The "Little Tramp" heads to a resort for warm weather and golf.
+At the golf course, the Tramp's theft of balls in play causes one golfer to mistakenly attack another.
+Meanwhile, a neglected wife leaves her wealthy husband until he gives up drinking.
 When the Tramp is later mistaken for a pickpocket, he crashes a masquerade ball to escape from a policeman.
 There, he is mistaken for the woman's husband.
 Eventually, it is all straightened out, and the Tramp is once more on his way.